Though James Lamm emerged victorious in his fight to educate his children in white schools, others were not as fortunate.

 The whole matter was decided in seven months.

 At the February Term of Wilson County Superior Court in 1914, J.S.
 Johnson filed suit against the Board of Education of Wilson County.
-He resided in School District No. 6 of Spring Hill township, he asserted, and was a white man and the father of four school-age children — Arthur, about 13 years old, Fannie, about 11, Carr, about 9, and Andrew, about 7.
+He resided in School District No. 6 of Spring Hill township, he asserted, and was a white man and the father of four school-age children — Arthur, about 13 years old, Fannie, about 11, Carl, about 9, and Andrew, about 7.
 Johnson had sent Arthur to the local white public school, where a teacher sent him home after two days.
 The Complaint does not specify the reason for his expulsion.
 (And notes that Johnson did not attempt to enroll the younger children.)
 Johnson’s complaint demanded that the children be allowed to attend the district’s white school.

 The Board of Education filed an Answer setting forth one devastating affirmative defense: “… the defense alleges that the children of the plaintiff are not entitled under the statute of North Carolina to attend the school for the white race for that they have negro blood in their veins.”